Bryan and Laura's Adoption Story: Joy Mixed With Pain

 December 14, 2016

 I love this family.
 They have some of the biggest hearts I've ever seen and they live their lives for Christ and His kingdom, even when that means loving when it hurts.
 God has given Kim a beautiful gift for words and I've shared some of her writing here and here before.
 I'm so glad that she was eager to share now about their experiences in bringing their daughter home.
-Rick and Kim started back with Christian Adoption Consultants on July 2015 on their fourth (yes FOURTH) adoption.
+Rick and Kim started back withme on July 2015 on their fourth (yes FOURTH) adoption.
 I think you'll find yourself loving this family, too, as you read Kim's words:

 You would think we’d be comfortable and confident walking in to meet her.
 This would our fourth expectant Mom.
 But as we drove we talked hesitantly and anxiously about how our day would unfold.
 Would she give me a big hug like my son’s birth mother?
 Would she look away with tears in her eyes like the first time we went down this road?